 - Roll the dough edges over the peaches to create a side crust.

-- Brush with beaten egg white and sprinkle with sugar
+- Brush the edges of the dough with beaten egg white and sprinkle with sugar.

 - Bake in a 350 degree oven for 40 minutes, until golden.

 More One Hot Oven tart recipes for you

 These Mini Pecan Tarts are just like the classic pecan pie but in bite-sized treats.

 Try this sinfully rich Chocolate Tart recipe for all you dark chocolate lovers.

 As always baked with love.

 Thank you for stopping by the One Hot Oven blog.
 Please leave a comment to say Hello or just let me know what you are baking these days.

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
 Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory recipes with all my baking friends.